LukeDJacobsen/neural_style_transfer/README.md

 # neural_style_transfer
 Building upon Week 4 Coursera CNN assignment to create a function that will take content image, style image, and various parameters and output stylized content image.
+Thank you to François Chollet for this vignette: https://keras.io/examples/generative/neural_style_transfer/.
+The script main_functions.py basically wraps the vignette into a function that can be called with many tuning parameters.